devel0/netcore-util/doc/api/Util/Toolkit/ExecNoRedirect.md

 ## ExecNoRedirect(string, IEnumerable<string>, CancellationToken, bool, bool)
 start a process in background without redirecting standard output, error;
-            a cancellation token can be supplied to cancel underlying process (this method will not redirect stdout and stderr)
+            a cancellation token can be supplied to cancel underlying process

 ### Signature
 ```csharp